justinwang1/rulebreaksaesthetics/README.md

 # Aesthetic Analysis of Rule Breaks in High Quality Photographs
 Veteran photographers will often purposefully break common photographic rules in their photographs.
 They often do so based on feel, having an intuitive sense of what particular aspects of their photograph allow them to break certain rules.
 In this project, we use a rigorous machine learning and image processing based approach on a large dataset of high quality photographs, in order to illuminate actual patterns of conditions under which certain rules can be broken.

 **Dataset.** We use the AVA dataset, originally used for aesthetics classification (classifying high-quality vs. low-quality images).
 The dataset consists of a descriptor file of 255,530 photographs from photography contest website DBChallenge.com.
 The descriptor file contains the image ID of each photograph and the distribution of ratings from a scale of 1-10.
 The photographs are not part of the dataset, so we needed to scrape all of them based on their image ID.
-We primarily examine the top 5% highest rated images in the dataset, and consider them high quality photographs.
+We primarily examine the top 5% highest rated images in the dataset, and consider them high-quality photographs.
+As a contrast, we also look at the bottom 5% rated images in the dataset and consider them low-quality photographs.

 **Note about this repository.** Due to space considerations on GitHub, we only include three sample images from each of the high-quality and low-quality set.